mudassar-web/md_notes_management/README.md

 After registration user will be redirected to homepage

-*[Note: After every insert, delete and sharing we need to refresh the webpage to see the preview]*

 In homepage user can create a new board by entering board name and description then click on “add board” button and preview will be displayed

 New board preview will be shown, user can click the board name to add column in particular board